 As we live and work with students in an Episcopal school, we encourage students to develop friendships and relationships based on mutual respect, empathy, compassion and equality.

 When we see students develop strong affection for one another, we talk to and advise them about their relationship as any parent would do.
 We caution students about the physical, emotional and psychological issues involved in fully developed sexual relationships.

 St. Andrew’s specifically prohibits students from engaging in sexual intercourse or oral sex.
 Boarding school is not an appropriate place for sexual intimacy.
-If a faculty member does learn of students engaged in sexual intercourse or oral sex on campus, he/she will inform the Dean of Student Life, who will meet with the students and their advisors, and notify the students’ parents.
+If a faculty member does learn of students engaged in sexual intercourse or oral sex on campus, he/she will inform the Dean of Students, who will meet with the students and their Advisors, and notify the students’ parents.